ataberk320/AutumnOS-SDK-Tools/README.md

 * autumn-unpk -> To unpackage AutumnOS compatible archives.

-* AutumnAPI -> To use low-level functions on AutumnOS apps.

-* Autumn-SDK-Engine -> Lua based graphic engine for designing apps connected with LVGL.
+* AutumnLib -> All required libraries for AutumnSDK.